 “Children’s health systems can and should be the stewards of children’s health, working to create a healthier future for our country’s children.”

 R. Lawrence Moss, MD, FACS, FAAP is president and CEO of The Nemours Foundation.
-Nemours Children’s Health System operates locations in five states serving children from across the U.S. and internationally.
-Nemours is one of the largest integrated children’s health systems in the country, with two freestanding state-of-the-art children’s hospitals — Nemours Alfred I. duPont Hospital for Children in Wilmington, Del., Nemours Children’s Hospital in Orlando.
+Nemours is an integrated Children’s Health System with two free-standing hospitals in Delaware and Florida serving children from across the United States and internationally.
+Nemours is one of the largest integrated children’s health systems in the country, with two freestanding state-of-the-art children’s hospitals — Nemours Alfred I. duPont Hospital for Children in Wilmington, Del., and Nemours Children’s Hospital in Orlando.

 With more than 1.7 million patient encounters annually, Nemours provides medical care in five states with more than 80 primary- urgent- and specialty care practices serving children in Delaware, Florida, New Jersey, Pennsylvania and Georgia.
-More than 40 hospitalists serve 18 affiliated hospitals, helping keep the best possible care for children local, and Nemours CareConnect provides parents peace of mind 24/7 with telehealth services delivered by board certified pediatricians.
+More than 40 hospitalists serve 19 affiliated hospitals, helping keep the best possible care for children local, and Nemours CareConnect provides parents peace of mind 24/7 with telehealth services delivered by board-certified pediatricians.

 Dr. Moss is a renowned pediatric surgeon, biomedical researcher, educator and health system executive.
 He is internationally recognized for leadership in healthcare quality and safety, including service as a founding director for developing quality standards for pediatric surgery nationally.
 He is known for tremendous achievements in academic health centers, national hospital associations, and government organizations accountable to the public.
 He is also an accomplished research scientist with a track record of federal funding, high-impact peer-reviewed publications, and creating and leading successful research centers of excellence.